This recipe is a really simple, yet incredibly flavorful way to cook swordfish.

 Swordfish steaks range in color from creamy white to pale pink and often have areas of dark flesh (called the bloodline) running through them.
 Look for steaks where those dark areas are more red than brown as this is a good indicator of freshness.Print

 Grilled Swordfish with Lemon-Basil Butter

-Swordfish is a great choice for grilling, and topped with a herb butter made from fresh basil and lemon zest it makes an outstanding meal, with very little fuss.
+Swordfish is a great choice for grilling, and topped with a herb butter flavored with fresh basil and lemon zest, it makes an outstanding meal, with very little fuss.

 - Cook Time: 10 minutes

 - 2 swordfish steaks, 1-inch thick (about 2 lbs)

 - Extra virgin olive oil

 - Kosher salt and freshly ground black pepper

 For the lemon-basil butter:

 - 1/2 teaspoon garlic, minced (about 1/2 clove)